barsoom/attr_extras/README.md

 Defines both initializer and private readers.
 The `[]` notation for hash arguments is also supported.

 `attr_value :foo, :bar`<br>
+NOTE: experimental.
+Likely to be renamed, modified or removed soon.<br>
 Defines both initializer and public readers, for immutable value objects.

 `method_object :fooable?, :foo`<br>